-My first tip for this situation is try not to be embarrassed about reminding clients that they owe you money.
+Firstly, try not to be embarrassed about reminding clients that they owe you money.
+You did the work, now you need to be paid.
 It’s easier said than done, but with practice you won’t feel bad about asking for the money you’ve earned.

-The next tip is to be polite but firm.
-Hopefully you got your client to agree to your terms, including a payment schedule, so assuming you’ve abided by the terms, they should too.
+And be polite but firm.
+Hopefully you got your client to agree to your terms upfront, including a payment schedule, so assuming you’ve abided by the terms, they should too.
 If they try to quibble over your payment terms politely remind them of the terms they agreed to.

 How I chase unpaid invoices

 My payment terms are 15 days as I’ve found this works best for my business’ cashflow.
-On the 16th day I send a reminder email; it’s a friendly reminder so worded as a gentle nudge and most of the time the payment arrives a couple of days later.
+On the 15th day I send a simple reminder email.
+It’s a friendly message so worded as a gentle nudge and most of the time the payment arrives a couple of hours to a couple of days later.